The 8 dimensions of recurring payments: Coverage

 By using a comprehensive and dedicated recurring payment solution - like GoCardless - you have the flexibility to collect payments in your customers’ preferred currency from over 30 countries, covering 70% of the world’s recurring payment volume.
 Making the most of our global network.
 With transparent fees at the real FX rate and the ability to settle payments in your preferred currency.

-According to research by IDC, businesses using GoCardless experienced a 44% increase in access to markets compared to their previous bank debit offering.
+According to research by IDC, businesses using GoCardless experienced a 44% increase in access to markets compared to their previous Direct Debit offering.
 Showing how choosing a flexible, robust and cost-effective solution can support business expansion.

 One study participant talked about how the platform helped it to expand geographic markets: "GoCardless has allowed us to offer a preferred payment method in markets we consider strategic.
 In the U.K., for example, we're collecting about 20% now through bank debit with those customers that have purchased with us."
 Along the same lines, another said: "The whole reason why we implemented GoCardless was to provide a preferred payment method internationally."